manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 # Faceted search

-Faceted search is as essential function of a modern search application as [autocomplete](../Searching/Autocomplete.md), [spell correction](../Searching/Spell_correction.md) and search keywords [highlighting](../Searching/Highlighting.md).
-Especially in E-commerce products.
+Faceted search is as crucial to a modern search application as [autocomplete](../Searching/Autocomplete.md), [spell correction](../Searching/Spell_correction.md), and search keywords [highlighting](../Searching/Highlighting.md), especially in e-commerce products.

 ![Faceted search](faceted.png)

-It comes to the rescue when we deal with large amounts of data and various properties related to each other, whether it is size, color, manufacturer or something else.
-When querying large amounts of data search results often include large swaths of entries which does not fit user’s expectations.
-Faceted search allows an end-user to explicitly specify the dimensions that they want their search results to meet.
+Faceted search comes in handy when dealing with large quantities of data and various interconnected properties, such as size, color, manufacturer, or other factors.
+When querying vast amounts of data, search results frequently include numerous entries that don't match the user's expectations.
+Faceted search enables the end user to explicitly define the criteria they want their search results to satisfy.

-In Manticore Search there is an optimization that retains the result set of the original query and reuses it for each facet calculation.
-As the aggregations are applied to already calculated subset of documents they are fast and the total execution time can be in many cases only marginally bigger than the initial query.
-Facets can be added to any query and the facet can be any attribute or expression.
-A facet result contains the facet values along with the facet counts.
-Facets are available using SQL `SELECT` statement by declaring them at the very end of the query.
+In Manticore Search, there's an optimization that maintains the result set of the original query and reuses it for each facet calculation.
+Since the aggregations are applied to an already calculated subset of documents, they're fast, and the total execution time can often be only slightly longer than the initial query.
+Facets can be added to any query, and the facet can be any attribute or expression.
+A facet result includes the facet values and the facet counts.
+Facets can be accessed using the SQL `SELECT` statement by declaring them at the very end of the query.

 ## Aggregations

 <!-- example Aggregations -->
 ### SQL
-The facet values can come from an attribute, JSON property from a JSON attribute or expression.
-Facet values can be also aliased, however the **alias must be unique** across all result sets (main query results set and other facets results sets).
-The facet value is taken from the aggregated attribute/expression, but it can also come from another attribute/expression.
+The facet values can originate from an attribute, a JSON property within a JSON attribute, or an expression.
+Facet values can also be aliased, but the **alias must be unique** across all result sets (main query result set and other facets result sets).
+The facet value is derived from the aggregated attribute/expression, but it can also come from another attribute/expression.

 ```sql
 FACET {expr_list} [BY {expr_list} ] [DISTINCT {field_name}] [ORDER BY {expr | FACET()} {ASC | DESC}] [LIMIT [offset,] count]
 ```

-Multiple facet declarations need to be separated with a whitespace.
+Multiple facet declarations must be separated by a whitespace.

 ### HTTP JSON